 At the end of the day, I don’t care either way.
 As long as my client is happy, I’m happy.

-KD: Space your activities on your timeline so that the guests stay longer.
+Kathleen: Space your activities on your timeline so that the guests stay longer.
 If you cut the cake and do your formal dances in the first hour, your room will clear quickly.
 Take your time.
 Make sure you walk the room and engage socially with every guest.
 Give them good vibes and a reason to hang out.

-Why I Loved My Alcohol-Free Wedding
+Why I Loved My Alcohol Free Wedding

 Check out my post all about My Sober Bachelorette Party here!